Learning nonnegative matrix factorizations from compressed data: Compressed problems with reliable solutions

-It is easy to see that the oversampling condition $k > 2r$ can be relaxed to any $k > r + 1$ by suitably increasing the constant factor $\sqrt{2}$.
-Notwithstanding this factor, we see that if $\X$ has an exact NMF decomposition of rank $r$ and $k > r + 1$ then the error of the optimal solution to the compressed problem must be also zero, comparable with the result of Theorem~\ref{thm:exact-two-sided}. \end{remark}
+where $\revtwo{c_\lambda} = \max(2/\lambda, 6, 2\lambda + 2).$ \end{proof} \begin{remark} It is easy to see that the oversampling condition $k > 2r$ can be relaxed to any $k > r + 1$ by suitably increasing the constant factor $\sqrt{2}$.
+Notwithstanding this factor, we see that if $\X$ has an exact NMF decomposition of rank $r$ and $k > r + 1$ then the error of the optimal solution to the compressed problem must be also zero, comparable with the result of Theorem~\ref{thm:exact-two-sided}.

+A high probability deviation bound for the loss $\|\X - \Q\Q^T \X\|_F$ is also known \cite[Theorem 10.7]{halko2011finding}.
+It implies a high probability estimate for \eqref{eq:data-adapted-exact} in a straightforward way.
+Instead of Gaussian initial sketching, one can employ subsampled random Fourier transform \cite{halko2011finding} or other cost-efficient matrices \cite{saibaba2023randomized, ghashami2016frequent}. \revtwo{Moreover, similar results are available for the spectral norm instead of Frobenius (e.g., \cite[Theorem~10.3]{halko2011finding}), and the results of Theorem~\ref{thm:oneside_penalty} as well as Corollary~\ref{cor:exact-one-sided} extend to the spectral norm loss.
+An interesting question for the future work is how to extend similar results to the other standard losses appearing in the applications of the nonnegative matrix factorization problem, such as $\beta$-divergence \cite{fevotte2011algorithms} or $L_{2,1}$-norm loss \cite{kong2011robust}. } \end{remark}